Essential guide to the NFL play-offs

 Despite his advancing years, Brady is openly mocking Father Time as he's throwing better and more often than ever before.

-Tampa Bay do have injury issues, though, and have lost wide receiver Antonio Brown after he controversially walked out of a game, but they also have the same team that won the title last year - and as second seeds they have an kind route with two home games guaranteed in the play-offs.
+Tampa Bay do have injury issues, though, and have lost wide receiver Antonio Brown after he controversially walked out of a game, but they also have the same team that won the title last year - and as second seeds they have a kind route with two home games guaranteed in the play-offs.

 There's been the longest ever gap - 17 years - since the NFL saw a team win back-to-back Super Bowls.
 And yes, you guessed it, Brady was the last quarterback to do it with the Patriots.
 With this team he has every chance of doing it again.